moulibheemaneti/moulibheemaneti/README.md

 # 👋 Hey there, I'm Mouli Bheemaneti

-Frontend-focused Software Engineer & Product Enthusiast 👨‍💻
+Software Engineer & Product Enthusiast 👨‍💻
 Crafting responsive interfaces, refining user journeys, and turning design into reality — one pixel at a time.

 ---